Configuration

 Complete Example

-Here’s a full configuration for a library that targets both platforms:
+Here’s a full configuration for a library that targets all platforms:

 [package]